walt-id/waltid-identity/scripts/proximity-physical/README.md

 # Optional local proximity tests

-AUT-01/AUT-06 provide an isolated Android test APK, an iOS test host and a local controller for a pinned Multipaz Android reader. **The harness has compile and hardware-free guard evidence only.
+This harness provides an isolated Android test APK, an iOS test host and a local controller for a pinned Multipaz Android reader. **The harness has compile and hardware-free guard evidence only.
 No physical configuration is qualified by its addition.** Existing physical runs remain separately authorized; adding this